Home » Sidemount Diving Articles » Is Sidemount …? FAQs

 A sidemount rebreather (CCR) is a type of rebreather configured for attachment at the diver’s sides, rather than worn conventionally on their back.
 Originally conceived as a bail-out rebreather for backmount CCR diving, the concept has been adopted as a primary configuration by sidemount divers progressing into CCR diving.

-What agency is best for sidemount training?
+What diving agency is best for sidemount training?

 Is sidemount diving only for caves?